 - When specialist equipment or a high level of staffing support is required to support a pupil with special educational needs, our school will fund this as additional SEND support up to £6,000 per annum for each individual pupil.
-Thereafter, if the cost is higher and the provision of these facilities is likely to be prolonged, the school will apply to the Local Authority for High Needs Block Funding. - School will liaise with the local authority to ensure any additional specialist equipment and expertise in relation to its use recommended for individual pupils is purchased/hired from approved sources. - All staffing appointments to support vulnerable learners will be carried out in accordance with equal opportunities legislation, employment law, safer recruiting policy and best practice.
+Thereafter, if the cost is higher and the provision of these facilities is likely to be prolonged, the school will apply to the Local Authority for High Needs Block Funding.
+It would be expected that if this level of support were to be necessary on an ongoing basis the child would need to have an application made for an Education, Health Care plan in order to ensure that their needs are formally recognised and that they continue to be met appropriately. - School will liaise with the local authority to ensure any additional specialist equipment and expertise in relation to its use recommended for individual pupils is purchased/hired from approved sources. - All staffing appointments to support vulnerable learners will be carried out in accordance with equal opportunities legislation, employment law, safer recruiting policy and best practice.
 All vacancies will be competitively advertised and recruited. - We conduct regular reviews of our school's accessibility with regard to the curriculum and environment to ensure we remove or address any potential barriers for learners with additional needs or their families or our staff.